denten-books/plain-text/1-chapter.md

 instrumental dimension.
 Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
-We are faced with what is called *isomorphic* design, by which the digital page resembles print.
+We are faced with what is called *skeuomorphic* design, by which the digital page resembles print.
 That resemblance is in itself an unexamined metaphor.
-The principles of isomorphic design are meant to extend a visual metaphor from one medium to another.
+The principles of skeuomorphic design are meant to extend a visual metaphor from one medium to another.
 The reader already knows how to turn pages, for example.
 A book device therefore simulates pages to ease the cognitive transition to the new medium.
-But there is nothing inherently page-like within the device.
+But there is nothing inherently page-like within the contraption.
 The metaphor conceals the structural rift between paper and screen technology.
 I am concerned throughout with the particularities of that concealment.
 A digital poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
 These reading and writing appliances do not mediate silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material